google/osv-scalibr/docs/new_detector.md

 1. Register your detector in [list.go](/detector/list/list.go)
     so you can use it in the CLI.
+1. Update `docs/supported_inventory_types.md` to include your new detector.
 1. If you added new dependencies, regenerate the go.mod file by running

     ```sh